TRIAD Governmental Systems, Inc.

 Back to Voting Equipment Database

 Triad GSI’s Accessible Ballot Marking Tool (ABMT) is a client-side remote ballot marking system.
-In 2020, the system is available to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities in 61 of Ohio’s 88 counties.
+In 2020, the system was available to Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters and voters with disabilities in 61 of Ohio’s 88 counties.

 Voters access the Accessible Ballot Marking Tool (ABMT) via a link emailed to them from their county board of elections.
 A county can also email an HTML file to an eligible voter.
 The voter opens the HTML file or follows the link in their preferred browser and can disconnect from internet to mark their ballot.
 If needed, a voter can use their assistive technology.
 Voters receive overvote warnings while marking their selections.